Caliban's Dream: Performance at the Olympics

 At the climax of the track, as the cauldron is lit, a single tuned bell tolls five times.
 The main riff beneath this section is taken from Underworld's 2002 single "Two Months Off".
 The track ends with a lone unaccompanied soprano singing as the parts of the cauldron rise, assembling itself into a whole and burns brightly.

 Release and chart performance

 The track is featured on the soundtrack of the ceremony, Isles of Wonder.
 It was digitally released as a downloadable track on iTunes at midnight on 27 July after the ceremony.
 It was the highest placed track from the soundtrack on iTunes in the UK, reaching no. 5 when the charts were announced on 29 July.
 On 5 August, it entered the main charts at number 12, making it Underworld's first UK Top 20 Hit since "Two Months Off" in 2002 and their first to chart in the UK Top 40 Chart since their remix of "Born Slippy .NUXX" in 2003.

 Reviews

 The London Evening Standard called the track "hypnotic".

-In popular culture

-Sports presenter Clare Balding, one of the BBC's presenters during the London Olympics, chose "Caliban's Dream" as one of her eight Desert Island Discs in December 2013.